Hefezopf/Java-CalculateDistanceOfPoints/README.md

 # Java-CalculateDistanceOfPoints

-The java program calculates the minimum distance of points.
+The java program calculates the minimum and maximum distance of points.

 Sample Coordinates: A(1, 1), B(1, 3), C(4, 4), D(6, 1)

 ![Coordinates](src/main/resources/Coordinates.png "Coordinates")

+Minimum distance of all points = 2.0
 Minimum distance of all points = 2.0